-Daniel H. Rosen is a Senior Advisor to ASPI.
+Daniel H. Rosen is ASPI’s Fall 2014 Jack Wadsworth Fellow and the author of ASPI’s major report on China’s economic reform program, Avoiding the Blind Alley: China’s Economic Overhaul and Its Global Implications.
 He is the founding partner of Rhodium Group and leads the firm’s work on China.
 He has been a visiting fellow focusing on China at the Peterson Institute for International Economics (PIIE) since 1993.
 He is also an adjunct associate professor at Columbia University, where he has taught graduate seminars on the Chinese economy at the School of International and Public Affairs (SIPA) since 2001.

 Mr. Rosen writes and speaks extensively on China and other emerging economy topics.
 He is a frequent contributor to major print and television media and high-level speaking events (including Aspen Institute, Caixin Magazine, Bloomberg, and private client functions) on topics including China, Chinese investment flows and economic performance, and U.S.-China economic relations.
 His seventh major report, on Chinese foreign direct investment in the United States, was published in 2011.